fenago/tableau-intermediate/lab-guides/md/Lab_12.md

 However, there are also situations where we already have a dimension labeling certain groups in our data, and we want to create a model that will predict group membership using other fields in our dataset.
 For this task, we can use a tree-based model.
-By the end of this chapter, you\'ll have built a decision tree using a classification algorithm, while retaining a focus on a real-life business question.
+By the end of this lab, you\'ll have built a decision tree using a classification algorithm, while retaining a focus on a real-life business question.